arilloid/addcom/README.md

 ```

 #### 2. Default: Create an account and generate the API key here: https://console.groq.com/
 By default, addcom uses the Groq API endpoint for chat completion.
 However, you can specify a custom endpoint using the `--base-url` or `-u` flag option.
-(In you do this, make sure to obtain an appropriate API key and specify the model supported by the chosen provider using the `--model`/ `-m` option).
+(If you do this, make sure to obtain an appropriate API key and specify the model supported by the chosen provider using the `--model`/ `-m` option).

 #### 3. Set the API key